 - Career Opportunities

-- This course is delivered 40 weeks + 12 weeks of holidays.
+- This course is delivered 40 tuition weeks + term breaks

 - VET courses are a “blended delivery” combining interactive/face-to-face classes, guided research, practical commercial cookery training in a commercial kitchen, class group activities, theory research tutorial, project work & research, and independent learning with academic support resources tutorial available.